CareerFoundry/guides/update_rails_4_to_5.md

 The main steps you need are:  2.2, 2.3, 2.4

-If you're using `protext_from_forgery` anywhere 2.12 is important, too.
+If you're using `protect_from_forgery` anywhere 2.12 is important, too.
 Otherwise that's probably all you need.

 ## Update your JavaScript